Simplifies field service management for small to medium-sized businesses, but expensive for larger teams

 The overall aesthetic of Jobber is modern and clean, making the navigation experience pleasant and straightforward.
 The dashboard layout uses a neutral color palette and uncluttered design, enhancing the software’s accessibility.

-Everything’s right where you’d expect it.
+Once I was in, everything was right where you’d expect it.
 On the left, you’ve got your main menu—Create, Home, Schedule, Clients, Quotes, Invoices, Expenses, and so on.
-However, for some features and settings, you must dig around a little.
 On the top right, you can find the search feature, activity feed, help center shortcut, and settings.
+However, for some features and settings, like customizing notification preferences or setting up user roles, I had to dig around a little.

 In terms of accessibility, Jobber includes easy-to-navigate features, which is great for users with varying degrees of tech experience.
 Still, it doesn’t explicitly mention any specific accommodations for users with impaired vision, hearing, or mobility.
 Jobber could improve its software by ensuring all users can fully enjoy it.